ShadiAkbari/Shadi-Akbari-Shahrestani/README.md

 I am passionate about exploring the mysteries of the cosmos — from the early universe to the formation of large-scale structures in the Universe.

 ## 👨‍🚀 About Me
-- 🎓 Former B.Sc Physics Student at **Sharif University of Technology**
 - 🧠 Interested in **Theoretical calculation and(!) numerical simulations of the Universe**
 - 🌌 Fascinated by **Early Universe, Gravitaional Wave**
 - 🤝 Looking to collaborate on **open-source projects in physics and cosmology**